-Chemical engineers use math, science, and other engineering skills to solve problems related to the production, storage, and transportation of chemicals, food, fuel, and other products.
-More than 14,000 students receive undergraduate degrees in chemical engineering every year.
+Chemical engineers use math, science, and other engineering skills to solve problems related to producing, storing, and transporting chemicals, food, fuel, and other products.
+Around 13,000 students receive undergraduate degrees in chemical engineering every year.

-The number of jobs in chemical engineering is expected to grow 4% from 2019 to 2029.
-That’s slightly faster than the projected all-occupation growth rate of 3%.
-In 2019, the median annual salary for chemical engineers is a very respectable $108,770.
+The number of jobs in chemical engineering is expected to grow by 7% from 2016 to 2026.
+The median annual salary for chemical engineers is about $105,000.

-The Massachusetts Institute of Technology, Stanford University, and the University of California-Berkeley are some of the most popular universities for chemical engineering in the country.
+The Massachusetts Institute of Technology, Stanford University, and the University of California-Berkeley are some of the country's most famous universities for chemical engineering.
 Georgia Tech and CalTech are also very popular.

 Biomedical engineers are researchers, inventors, and innovators.
 They combine their medical and engineering knowledge to design and improve medical devices and other systems used in healthcare.
-Around 12,000 undergraduate degrees in biomedical engineering are handed out each year.
+Around 7,000 to 13,000 undergraduate degrees in biomedical engineering are handed out each year.

-The best way to think about biomedical engineering is like mechanical engineering mixed with some chemical engineering and some medical school.
-Biomedical engineers solve some of the most impactful problems today, like cures for diseases, designing prosthetic limbs, among many other unique projects.
+The best way to think about biomedical engineering is like mechanical engineering mixed with chemical engineering and medical school.
+Biomedical engineers solve some of the most impactful problems today, like cures for diseases and designing prosthetic limbs, among many other unique projects.

-The median salary of biomedical engineers in 2019 was $91,410 – that's nothing to sneeze at.
-That average is likely to keep rising as the demand for biomedical devices continues to grow.
+The median salary of biomedical engineers is about $97,000 – and that's nothing to sneeze at (pardon the pun).
+That average will likely keep rising as the demand for biomedical devices grows.

 Once again, Georgia Tech is one of the most popular colleges for biomedical engineering majors.
-Other popular schools are Arizona State University and Boston University.
+Other famous schools are Arizona State University and Boston University.

-Students majoring in general engineering get a broad understanding of many different engineering fields along with a solid background in the subjects – including math and science topics – that all engineers must master.
-Once getting a bachelor's degree in general engineering, many students go on to graduate school to study a more specific field within the discipline.
+Students majoring in general engineering get a broad understanding of many different fields and a solid background in the subjects – including math and science– all engineers must master.
+Once getting a bachelor's degree in general engineering, many students go to graduate school to study a more specific field.

+Pre-engineering is another essential option to prepare you to transfer into a four-year degree in many engineering-related specialties.
 Approximately 12,000 students get a degree in general engineering each year.
-Since the range of options of students with this type of degree is so diverse, it's hard to determine a meaningful average salary for majors.
+Since the range of options for students with this type of degree is so diverse, it's hard to determine a meaningful average salary for majors.

 Some of the most popular schools for studying general engineering are Arizona State University-Polytechnic, University of California-Davis, and East Carolina University.